kraeuterk/DRP-ABM/Tumor-Microenvironment-README.md

 *If an immune cell interacts with a cancer cell, then the "health" of that cancer cell is reduced.
 When the health has reached a certain threshold (<= 0), the cancer cell is converted to a normal cell.
 This represents the death of the cancer cell and subsequent replacement by a normal cell.
 For simplicity we assume this replacement to be instantaneous.
 *If a cancer cell interacts with a normal cell, then the “health” of that normal cell is reduced.
 When the health has reached a certain threshold (<= 30), the normal cell dies (i.e., is removed from the model).

 All interactions are stochastic.
 We assume some cell behavior is depended on spatial location (i.e., tumor boundary vs tumor core).
-An additional feature of immune cells is recruitment.
-That is, in relation to the number of cancer cells in the environment and based on a stochastic procedure, additional immune cells are added into the environment.
+An additional feature of immune cells is recruitment (unlimited capacity).
+That is, based on a stochastic procedure, additional immune cells are added into the environment.
 Interactions between cell types and immune recruitment lead to changes in the sizes of the cell populations.
+In this version, simulations run indefinitely.

 For full model details, see the NetLogo code in: Tumor-Mircoenvironment-ABM.nlogox